-Welcome to the first blog post on GDPRPLAN.COM!
-A fitting post to open up should probably be a GDPR 101 guide/overview, and highlight some of the major changes that the EU GDPR will bring from 25th May 2018 when it replaces the 1998 Data Protection Act (DPA) and 1995 Data Protection Directive.
+This GDPR 101 guide/overview is the first of a series of posts from GDPRPLAN.com, and highlights some of the major changes that the EU GDPR will bring from 25th May 2018 when it replaces the 1998 Data Protection Act (DPA) and 1995 Data Protection Directive.

 The 1998 Data Protection Act (DPA) in accordance to the 1995 Data Protection Directive, was formed to ensure that large organisations and corporations were responsible in how they stored and processed personal data and countries interpreted the Directive into its own national law.
 However, since 1998, rapid technological developments, coinciding with globalisation, and of course the mass adoption and growth of the internet as a medium for communication and commerce, this meant that companies of any size (including SME’s and micro organisations) store and process personal data – on an unprecedented scale – in order to pursue their business activities, whether it be for Sales, Marketing, Human Resources, Customer Service, or otherwise.

 People are increasingly making personal data available and obtainable, not just within their home country but across international territories too, and in public – every day!